apache/flink/docs/quickstart/scala_api_quickstart.md

 If you want to __build your project__, go to your project directory and issue the `mvn clean package -Pbuild-jar` command.
-You will __find a jar__ that runs on every Flink cluster in __target/original-your-artifact-id-your-version.jar__.
-There is also a fat-jar,  __target/your-artifact-id-your-version.jar__.
-This also contains all dependencies that get added to the maven project.
+You will __find a jar__ that runs on every Flink cluster with a compatible version, __target/original-your-artifact-id-your-version.jar__.
+There is also a fat-jar in  __target/your-artifact-id-your-version.jar__ which, additionally, contains all dependencies that were added to the Maven project.

 ## Next Steps